- According to HR directors, over one in ten (11%) employees fail to take their full annual leave allowance

 London, 11 September 2012 – More than one in four (28%) HR directors admit that they have no formal process in place to deal with stress and anxiety for employees, according to a survey by OfficeTeam, a leading recruitment agency specialising in administrative staffing.

 The study surveyed 200 HR directors across the UK, with the results segmented by size, sector and geographic location.
-Formal policies for employee stress could include processes for reporting anxiety, training programmes to teach resilience, or access to professional counselors as part of private medical health schemes.
+Formal policies for employee stress could include processes for reporting anxiety, training programmes to teach resilience, or access to professional counsellors as part of private medical health schemes.

 200 UK HR directors were asked, 'What policies have you implemented to help employees deal with stress and anxiety?’
 Their responses: